numerai/example-scripts/README.md

   - "target": floating-point numbers, the relative performance of that stock during that era

 - Notes: It is highly recommended that you do not train on the validation set.
+This dataset is used to generate all validation metrics in the diagnostics API.

 ### numerai_tournament_data